 Happy Groundhog Day!

-Many cultures watch for the appearance of hibernating creatures to signal the end of winter, but it is parts of the Gaelic festival of Imbolc that seem to be the most likely precursor of Groundhog day as we know it today.
+The Gaelic festival of Imbolc included watching for the appearance of hibernating creatures to signal the end of winter.
 Imbolc was the time when people would start to watch and see if the badgers and snakes would emerge from their burrows to signify the coming of spring:

 The serpent will come from the hole